noma4i/rollbax/README.md

 # Rollbax - Fork
-## This is versions differs from original Rollbax
+## This version differs from original Rollbax

 Elixir client for [Rollbar](https://rollbar.com).